comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 This work provides an answer to the increasing need of querying techniques across decentralized environments, and uncovers the next steps that are needed for resolving current limitations.
-As such, this brings us closer towards a decentralized Web where users can be in full control over their data.
+As such, this brings us one step closer towards a decentralized Web where users can be in full control over their data.